 Visual Storytelling combines the narrative text of a story with creative elements to augment and enhance the traditional storytelling process.
 By design, it is a co-creative process resulting in an intimate, interpretive expressive technique.
 Visual Storytelling passes on the essence of who we are and utilizes both language and art.
 Stories are a prime vehicle for assessing and interpreting events, experiences, and concepts from minor moments of daily life to the grand nature of the human condition.
 It is an intrinsic and basic form of human communication.
 Our ancestors as far back as the cave man have been using visual stories to document and record experiences.
 Today, the visualization of our personal stories is an integral and essential part of the human experience.

-Effective visual storytelling is a remarkable art form.
-In this one-day workshop, artist and writer Debbie Millman, will work with a group of students interested in exploring the art of telling a story through a unique combination of images and words.
-In this workshop, we will investigate the ability stories have to honor the diversity and commonality of our collective human experience.
+I have created a one or two-day workshop to work with students interested in exploring the art of telling a story through a unique combination of images and words.
+In the workshop, we investigate the ability stories have to honor the diversity and commonality of our collective human experience.

+I have worked with students of many different ages, from high school to graduate students.

 – Work to define and refine the basic narrative structure of a story